Kevin Pillar Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the eighth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros have a 3.31 team ERA that ranks seventh among all MLB pitching staffs.
+- The Astros have a 3.35 team ERA that ranks sixth across all MLB pitching staffs.

-- Brown (2-0) takes the mound for the Astros in his fourth start of the season.
-He's put together a 1.93 ERA in 18 2/3 innings pitched, with 17 strikeouts.
+- Astros pitchers combine to allow 20 home runs (one per game), the 10th-fewest in baseball.

-- In his last time out on Saturday against the Texas Rangers, the right-hander threw seven innings, allowing no earned runs while surrendering five hits.
+- Valdez gets the start for the Astros, his fifth of the season.
+He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.

-- The 24-year-old has amassed an ERA of 1.93, with 8.2 strikeouts per nine innings, in three games this season.
-Opponents have a .200 batting average against him.
+- In his last time out on Sunday, the left-hander went six innings against the Texas Rangers, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.